 That brings us to our next point: customer retention.
 Customer satisfaction and retention go hand-in-hand.
 Simply put, if a customer isn’t satisfied with the services you provide them, they are going to look elsewhere.

 You do your best to keep your customers happy, but sometimes you feel it isn’t enough.
-It’s a good thing that B2B CRM software can be used for—you guessed it—improving customer retention.
+It’s a good thing that B2B CRM software can be used for—you guessed it— building better customer relationships and improving customer retention.